Opine-Org/app/README.md

 ```

 ### Accessing Database
 This section is protected by an http password.

-Run "orchestrate.sh htpasswd {SOMEPASSWORD}" to set the password.
-The username will always be "admin".
+To set the password:
+``sh
+cd MyProject/orchestrate
+sudo ./orchestrate.sh htpasswd SOMEPASSWORD
+``

+When you are prompted to login, the username is "admin" and the password is the one set previously.

+From the Adminer main page, choose "PostgreSQL" as the system and use "postgres" as your username and password.

 https://localhost/adminer.php